henry4k/diary/README.md

 A diary for console cowboys/cowgirls, written in python 3.

-Every time you run `./diary.py write` it creates a diary entry for the current date and opens it in your favorite editor.
+Every time you run `./diary.py write` it creates a diary entry for
+the current date and opens it in your favorite editor.

-Diary entries can have sections and todos.
+Diary entries can have sections and todos:
 You can use sections to break your diary entries into specific subjects, so you can find them more easily later on.
 The todo entries have a similar purpose:
 They're meant to remind you to do something.

 New diary entries are initialized with section headers and todo entries of the previous diary entry.

 I made this, because I wanted to live a more conscious life.
 And I think writing diary entries daily or at least regulary helps a lot,